Everything You Need to Know About False Declines

 • Do we have any other insights from external data sources or social media?

-If the analyst determines the order is not fraudulent, they approve the order.
+If the analyst determines the order isn’t fraudulent, they approve the order.
 If not, the transaction proceeds to a second round of review.

 Step 4: A Second Analyst Validates the Fraud Finding

-A second analyst will take another look at the evidence, and if necessary, will contact the customer.
+A second analyst will take another look at the evidence, and, if necessary, will contact the customer.
 If the second analyst determines no fraud is present, the order is immediately approved.
-If they are still unable to verify it, then, and only then, can the order be declined.
+If they’re still unable to verify it, then, and only then, can the order be declined.

 Are You Leaving Money on the Table?

-As an ecommerce merchant, you’re driven by two things: to grow your business and satisfy your customers.
+Big or small, every ecommerce business is driven by two things: to grow your business and satisfy your customers.
 An out-of-control false decline rate can jeopardize both objectives.
 But with the right fraud protection partner, you can cut down on false positives or eliminate them entirely.

-With ClearSale in your corner, you’ll have access to the best the fraud protection world has to offer: technology built on the latest advances in artificial intelligence and machine learning, and the kind of human expertise that only comes from years of experience.
-Click here to learn more about ClearSale CNP Fraud Protection.
+No matter the size of your business, fraud prevention likely isn’t your area of expertise.
+And it doesn’t have to be.
+With ClearSale in your corner, you’ll have access to the best the fraud protection world has to offer: Technology built on the latest advances in artificial intelligence and machine learning, and the kind of human expertise that only comes from years of experience.